jlem/WebDevChallenge/README.md

 * Do the same, as the above, but only for the iPhone 6 Plus.
 * Try a preprocessor like LESS, SASS or Stylus.
 * Create a responsive grid with flexbox [Tutorial](http://www.taniarascia.com/easiest-flex-grid-ever/)
+* Create a basic website using Bootstrap
+* Create a basic website using Foundation

 ### Database
 * Create a normalized database for storing comments and authors.
 Using that database, display the comments with authors, without incurring N+1 queries to do it.